Stretched penile length and total serum testosterone in term male neonates

-- The mean stretched penile length of Nigerian term male neonates is 3.2+0.4 cm and SPL less than 2.2 cm could be considered micropenis;
+- The mean stretched penile length of Nigerian term male neonates is 3.2 ± 0.4 cm and SPL less than 2.2 cm could be considered micropenis;

-- Total serum testosterone is not the only determinant of penile length stretched
+- Total serum testosterone is not the only determinant of stretched penile length of term male neonates;

 The authors declare no competing interests.

-Acknowledged the contributions of Dr (Mrs) Tokunbo Jarret and Dr Adebayo Matthew for technical editing, language editing and for proofreading the work.
+The authors acknowledge the contributions of Dr (Mrs) Tokunbo Jarret and Dr Adebayo Matthew for technical editing, language editing and for proofreading the work.

 Table 1: descriptive statistics of the study group

-Table 2: the birth weight group of the neonates
+Table 2: birth weight of the neonates

 Table 4: multiple linear regression analysis of stretched penile length, birth length and total serum testosterone of the neonates